 Tea tree oil should be diluted with some water before you apply it on the skin.
 Aloe vera is the most effective when you use it right after shaving and leave it for some minutes.
 After that, you should rinse it off with mild soap and warm water.

 Place a warm compress over the area where you have the ingrown hair.
 The heat of the compress will soften the skin and help to bring that hair closer to the surface.

-In many cases, the heat alone was enough to get the edge of the hair to come back to the surface where you can grab it with tweezers.
+In many cases, the heat alone will be enough to get the edge of the hair to come back to the surface where you can grab it with tweezers.

 If the facial hair is embedded too deep, simply run that compress under hot water again and hold on the skin surface.
 Eventually, that wild hair will be easier to pull from the skin.

 Good To Know: Simple Techniques on How to Soften a Beard

 A simple way to nudge that ingrown hair to the surface is to exfoliate the skin.